Danny7226/LearningSummary/README.md

       * This can be achieved by comparing the fixed-length Hash value of data
       * Hash values are usually used in HTTP transmission to determine if the downloaded data has been modified or corrupted
       * It's usually included in the Header, as HEAD method will cut off the message body and only sent headers back

-### Reversed index
-* Reversed index or inverted index is contrast to forwarded index
-* instead of indexing the `key` in the data model, index `value` or keywords
-* Better for full context search

-### Search Service
-* Proxy
-  * Single entry to data center, provides load balancing, routing, monitoring, throttling, auth and various of benefits
-* Ingestion
-  * To avoid overwhelming load on data center
-  * have queue/stream and workers to process at its own speed, ease data center load, provide failure recovery
-* Back-fill
-  * large data lake back-fill is huge burden to data center
-  * Map reduce to break into smaller tasks and have workers working on them

-### Data processing pipeline
-* Ingesting
-* Scoping
-* Computing